 Then I remind myself that God brings people into my life for a purpose, and wants me to be able to get along with those people.
 As Christians, we should be known for our love.

-Also, I realized that I can learn from those people He brings into my life, and they can learn from me by my reaction.
+I can learn from those people He brings into my life.
+They can also learn from me by my reaction.
 I have the opportunity to be an encouragement and example to them, and to love them.

 1. Did I cause this irritation?
 Is it due to some fault of mine?